adl/seminator-docker/README.md

 1. [Spot 2.8.5](https://spot.lrde.epita.fr/) was installed in `/usr/bin` from its Debian package.
 This package provides a library of ω-automata algorithms (on which Seminator is built), a [set of tools](https://spot.lrde.epita.fr/tools.html) for manipulating automata from the command-line, and Python bindings.
 The following commands may be useful:

    - `ltl2tgba 'F(a & GFb) R c' >automaton.hoa` converts an LTL formula into an equivalent generalized-Büchi automaton
-   - `ltl2tgba -B 'F(a & GFb) R c' >sba.hoa` convert an LTL formula into an equivalent state-based Büchi automaton
+   - `ltl2tgba -B 'F(a & GFb) R c' >sba.hoa` converts an LTL formula into an equivalent state-based Büchi automaton
    - `autfilt -c --is-semi-deterministic automaton.hoa` counts the number of semi-deterministic automata in file `automaton.hoa` (in this example it would output 0).
-   - `autfilt --tgba --complement automaton.hoa >complement.hoa` complement the automata in file `automaton.hoa` and output (maybe generalized) Büchi automata in `complement.hoa`.
+   - `autfilt --tgba --complement automaton.hoa >complement.hoa` complements the automata in file `automaton.hoa` and output (maybe generalized) Büchi automata in `complement.hoa`.
 (Depending on the type of the input, the complementation is done using various strategies, but currently this does not uses the NCSB-complementation for semi-deterministic automata, even if there is an implementation of that in Spot.)
    - `autfilt -B automaton.hoa >sba.hoa` convert all the automata in `automaton.hoa` into state-based Büchi automata saved in `sba.hoa`
    - `autfilt --small automaton.hoa >smaller.hoa` simplify all automata `automaton.hoa`, and save the result in `smaller.hoa`

 2. [Seminator 2.0](https://github.com/mklokocka/seminator/) was compiled and installed in `/usr/local/bin`.
 A copy of its source-code is in `~/src/seminator-2.0/`.

-   - `seminator automaton.hoa >semidet.hoa` will semi-determinize the automata in `automaton.hoa` and output th
+   - `seminator automaton.hoa >semidet.hoa` will semi-determinize the automata in `automaton.hoa` and output the result in `semidet.hoa`
    - `seminator --complement=spot automaton.hoa >complement.hoa` will first semi-determinize the automata and then apply Spot's implementation of the NCSB complementation algorithm, outputting the results in `complement.hoa`.
    - `seminator --complement=pldi automaton.hoa >complement.hoa` does the same, but using the PLDI variant of the NCSB complementation (which is implemented in seminator).